cloudfour/guides/testing/README.md

 ### Jest
 * Unit test files for components should be siblings in the same directory with a `.test.js` suffix.
 Placing test code close to application code is intended to encourage testing and make it harder to forget.
-* For the test name, prefer the `it('should do something')` sytnax because it is more self-documenting and intuitive
+* For the test name, prefer the `it('should do something')` syntax because it is more self-documenting and intuitive
 * Use `describe()` and `beforeEach` sparingly.
 They lead to nesting and coupling.

 ### Testing Library